VINCIE: Unlocking In-context Image Editing from Video

 \mysubsubsec{Data}.
 Through the proposed scalable data construction pipeline, we collect and annotate about 10M session instances, with the number of images in each session from 2 to 20.
 For each session data, we consider RoE map with a probability of 80\%.
 We apply a context drop rate with 20\%, 70\%, and 70\%, to the current frame, current RoE map, and next RoE map, respectively.
 During inference, the sampling step is set to 50, the classifier-free guidance scale is set to 10.
 Using the proposed data construction pipeline, we collect and annotate about 10M session instances, each containing 2 to 20 images.
 During training, a RoE map is included with an 80\% probability for each session.
 We apply context dropout rates of 20\%, 70\%, and 70\% to the current frame, current RoE map, and next RoE map, respectively, with dropout applied independently at each turn.
 We use 50 sampling steps and set the classifier-free guidance scale to 10.

-\mysubsubsec{Model.} We initialize our model with the weights of our in-house MM-DiT (3B and 7B), pre-trained on text-to-video tasks and architecturally similar to \cite{seawead2025seaweed, kong2024hunyuanvideo}.
-The 3B and 7B variants are optimized on session data for 15k and 40k steps, respectively, consuming approximately 30 and 150 hours on 256 H100 GPUs.
-The learning rate is set to 1e-4.
+\mysubsubsec{Model.} We initialize our model with the weights of our in-house MM-DiT (3B and 7B), pre-trained on text-to-video tasks and architecturally similar to \citep{seawead2025seaweed, kong2024hunyuanvideo}.
+The 3B and 7B variants are optimized on session data for 15k and 40k steps,